Gravitational waves from strong first order phase transitions: Results

-The middle panels of \ref{power_spectra} show the shear stress power spectra $\mathcal{P}_\Pi (k)$.
-We can easily see that for the detonation the shape of shear stress $\mathcal{P}_\Pi (k)$, consistent with the $k^{-3}$ high-$k$ power law expected for a velocity spectrum going as $k^{-1}$ \cite{Hindmarsh:2016lnk,Hindmarsh:2019phv}.
-The deflagration however, has quite a different shape, which can be ascribed to an important contribution from the vortical modes (see Section \ref{fig:sound_shell}).
+The middle panels of Fig.~\ref{fig:power_spectra} show the shear stress power spectra $\mathcal{P}_\Pi (k)$.
+For the detonation, the shape of shear stress $\mathcal{P}_\Pi (k)$ is consistent with the $k^{-3}$ high-$k$ power law expected for a velocity spectrum going as $k^{-1}$~\cite{Hindmarsh:2016lnk,Hindmarsh:2019phv}.
+The deflagration, however, has quite a different shape.
+This can be ascribed to an important contribution from the vortical modes.
+The apparent impact of vortical modes on the shear stress (and their absence in the gravitational wave power spectra) will be supported by modelling work in Section ~\ref{sec:comparison}.

 The bottom panels show the gravitational wave power spectra $\mathcal{P}_\text{gw}(k)$, with a $k^{-3}$ power law in $\mathcal{P}_\text{gw}(k)$ in both cases.
 This suggests that vortical modes are not contributing significantly to the resulting gravitational wave signal.
-Our modelling in Section \ref{fig:sound_shell} supports this suggestion.
+Again, our modelling in Section ~\ref{fig:sound_shell} will support this suggestion.

 We will now look at the time decorrelation of $v_{\parallel}$, $v_{\perp}$ and $\Pi$.
-The resulting decorrelation functions $D_{\parallel}(k)$, $D_{\perp}(k)$ and $D_\Pi (k)$ are presented in Fig.~\ref{decorrelation_functions}, in the top, middle and bottom panels, respectively.
-We show a range of wavenumbers around the inverse integral scales (see Fig.~\ref{U_vel_xi}).
+The resulting decorrelation functions $D_{\parallel}(k)$, $D_{\perp}(k)$ and $D_\Pi (k)$ are presented in Fig.~\ref{fig:decorrelation_functions}, in the top, middle and bottom panels, respectively.
+We show a range of wavenumbers around the inverse integral scales (see Fig.~\ref{fig:U_vel_xi}).

 Beginning with the detonation, the decorrelation function of longitudinal modes $D_{\parallel}$ shows oscillatory behaviour with period roughly corresponding to that of sound waves, and with decreasing amplitude.
 A good fit to this decorrelation function is obtained with a modified version of Eq.~\eqref{e:DparExp}